7.0.0 Release Notes

-The following configurations and features are provided as technology previews only.
+The following configurations and features are provided as Technology Preview only.
 They are not supported for use in a production environment, and may be subject to significant future changes.
 See this note on the Red Hat Customer Portal on the support scope for Technology Preview features.

 - PowerShell Scripts

-The PowerShell scripts are available for technical preview only and not supported.
+The PowerShell scripts are available for Technology Preview only and not supported.
 PowerShell scripts are designed to work correctly with version 2 and newer, because JBoss EAP is supported on Windows Server 2008 R2 Enterprise x86_64 and Windows Server 2012 R2 Standard x86_64.